The Evolution of the awk Language

 The following common extensions are not permitted by the POSIX standard:

-\xescape sequences are not recognized (see section Escape Sequences). -
+\x escape sequences are not recognized

-FSto be a single tab character (see section Specifying How Fields are Separated). -
+(see section Specifying How Fields are Separated).

-fflushbuilt-in function is not supported (see section Built-in Functions for Input/Output).
+(see section Built-in Functions for Input/Output).

 Brian Kernighan, one of the original designers of Unix awk,